Choose your path and fuel your curiosity through the undergraduate and graduate programs

 Small class sizes that offer individualized instruction and close interaction with students and professors

-An online BA program that offers the same quality instruction as on campus, taught by the same professors
+Choice of in-person or online BA program, both with the same quality instruction, taught by the same professors

-Access to significant historical sites like the Abraham Lincoln Presidential Library & Museum, the Lincoln Home National Historic Site, a home built by Frank Lloyd Wright, and other points of interest
+Access to internationally-renowned historical sites like the Abraham Lincoln Presidential Library & Museum, the Lincoln Home National Historic Site, the 1908 Springfield Race Riot National Monument, and Frank Lloyd Wright's Dana-Thomas House, among others

-A rigorous, wide-ranging curriculum taught by tenured professors who are experts in their fields and award-winning teacher-scholars
+A rigorous, wide-ranging curriculum taught by professors who are experts in their fields and award-winning teacher-scholars

 History awards and scholarships